What are Atomic Orbitals?

 What are the 4 atomic orbitals?

-There are four types of orbitals that you should know (sharp, theory, diffuse and fundamental) with s, p, d and f.
+There are four types of orbitals that you should know (sharp, principal, diffuse and fundamental) with s, p, d and f.
 Few variations of orbitals occur within each shell of an atom.

 What is atomic orbital theory?